Skip to content

 • Young age: Fibroblast activity is high, leading to strong wound healing response and high failure rate of filtration surgery

-• Secondary glaucoma such as uveitis and neovascular glaucoma: Inflammation or neovascularization destroys the bleb
+• Secondary glaucoma such as uveitic glaucoma and neovascular glaucoma: Inflammation or neovascularization destroys the bleb

 • Conjunctival scarring: Due to chemical trauma, Stevens-Johnson syndrome, multiple conjunctival surgeries, etc.

-In the PTVT Study (comparison in first surgery eyes), the failure rate in the tube group was higher than in the TVT Study targeting reoperation eyes, which is thought to be influenced by the younger age and higher proportion of Black individuals in the study group12).
+In the PTVT Study (comparison in first-surgery eyes), the higher failure rate in the tube group compared to the TVT Study (which included reoperation eyes) is thought to be influenced by the younger age and higher proportion of Black patients in the PTVT group12).

-GDDs are classified into two types based on the presence or absence of an intraocular pressure regulating valve.
+GDDs are classified into two types based on the presence of an intraocular pressure-regulating valve.

 Valved